 Momo no Sekku(桃の節句: Peach flower festival, also known as “ひな祭り”/Hinamatsuri) is the Girls' Day in Japan on the 3rdof March.

 Momo no Sekku is one of the Japanese traditional events which wishes the healthy growth of girls.
 It started being celebrated as a seasonal festival in Heian period (794-1192) in Kyoto and it takes its origin from girls' doll play.
+The most important thing for this festival is dolls, a man doll which is the symbol of the emperor and a woman doll which is the empress are displayed on the top of the stand which forms like staircases.
+As well as dolls, the seasonal flower, peach flower (momo flower), sake (shiro-zake/ sweet white sake) and Arare (sweet colourful rice cracker) are also important decorations.

 During Momo no Sekku, every shops and supermarkets change the display into pink and sell Arare and Ama-zake (same as shiro-zake but non-alcoholic drink for kids).
 As this festival is for girls, the family who has little girls is busy for the preparation because Hina-ningyo has to be decorated at least a week before the 3rdof March, then as soon as the day finishes, it has to be tidied up.
 It is said that if Hina-ningyo stays out after the day of Hinamatsuri, the girl will miss her chance of marriage.